Chess Federation of Pakistan

 The Chess Federation of Pakistan is national governing body to promote and develop chess in Pakistan.
 It was established in 1957, and joined FIDE in 1973.

-Mr. Hanif Qureshi is the current president of the federation, having been elected unanimously in June 2022.
+Mr. Zeeshan Naqvi is the current president of the federation, having been elected unanimously in June 2026.

 It organizes the Pakistani Chess Championship and other local tournaments.

 Affiliations

 The Chess Federation of Pakistan is affiliated with: